2011-2015 Ph.D. in Computer Science. Delft University of Technology, The Netherlands

 - 2016 Meetings of the Dutch Society of Pattern Recognition and Image Processing in Rotterdam and Eindhoven, The Netherlands.
 50-60 participants each

-- 2015 Features and Structures (FEAST) workshop, International Conference on Machine Learning (ICML 2015), Lille, France.
+- 2015 Features and Structures (FEAST) workshop at International Conference on Machine Learning (ICML 2015), Lille, France.
 170 registered participants.

 - Statistical, Structural and Structural Pattern Recognition (S+SSPR 2016)